RetroZelda/retrolib-unity/README.md

 Contains a Serializeable dictionary for the inspector.
 Generally I odnt use this anymore, but sometimes I need it so I keep it with me.

 # RetroGrid
 A basic grid/tile based implementation for creating basic grid based games.
-Contains a basic grid navigator for A* pathing
+Contains a basic grid navigator for A* pathing.
+Please note:  I haven't tested this in a while, so there might be issues with latest unity versions.
+The projects I have used this on are on hold until I find time to work on them again.